Grotski/augmented-reality-project/README.md

 # Augmented Reality Project
-Hi this a simple Augmented Reality Project.
+Hi this is a simple Augmented Reality Project.

 # Usage
 1. **Clone the Repository**: